Inspection and Testing - Why Is It Important?

 - Electrical installations deteriorate with use and over time and can put users in danger.

-- To detect electrical faults which could cause shock or burns to humans or livestock.
+- To detect any electrical faults which would cause shock or burns to humans or livestock.

 - Check if the installation is safe to use.